jgarte/resumator/README.md

 # Resumator

 A simple python-automated resume using jinja2 templating.
 The idea is to simplify the formatting process and make dynamic changes using the minimalistic Markdown format that are carried over to a finalized LaTeX-generated pdf.
 This module defaults to scraping data from a markdown file named "Resume.md" that can be used to input information.
-It can also be configured to read from a JSON file of the resume information.
+It can also be configured to read from a JSON file containing the resume information.

 ![resumator_img](images/resumator.png)